Oklahoma Sports Betting Guide For 2026

 Which nearby states have legal sports betting?

-Several nearby states already have legal sports betting, which is one reason Oklahoma continues to face outside pressure to act.
+Several nearby states already have legal sports betting.
 Kansas and Arkansas both have active legal sports betting markets, and Missouri launched legal sports betting on December 1, 2025.
-By contrast, Texas and New Mexico still do not offer a full statewide regulated online sportsbook market.
-How realistic these markets are depend entirely on your location in the state.
+By contrast, Texas and New Mexico still do not offer a fully regulated statewide online sportsbook market.
+How realistic these markets are depends entirely on your location in the state.

 Responsible Gambling Resources